 In recognition of the need to expedite the remediation of regional groundwater contamination, U.S. EPA, MPCA, and the Army agreed to address the final remedy for the site in three stages or operable units.
 Operable Unit 1 (OU1) addresses the North Plume of contaminated groundwater which has migrated off-TCAAP; Operable Unit 3 (OU-3) addresses the smaller, South Plume.

-Records of decision, in which remedies for these operable units were selected, were signed in 1992 and 1993.
+RODs, in which remedies for these operable units were selected, were signed in 1992 and 1993.
 The remedies selected include: